I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/dbgeng/nf-dbgeng-idebugdataspaces3-readimagentheaders.md

 <p>This method can also return error values.
 See <a href="debugger.hresult_values">Return Values</a> for more details.</p>

 ## -remarks
 <p>If the image's NT headers are 32-bit, they are automatically converted to 64-bit for consistency.
 To determine if the headers were originally 32-bit, look at the value of <b>Headers.OptionalHeader.Magic</b>.
 If the value is IMAGE_NT_OPTIONAL_HDR32_MAGIC, the NT headers were originally 32-bit; otherwise the value is IMAGE_NT_OPTIONAL_HDR64_MAGIC, indicating the NT headers were originally 64-bit.</p>

 <p>This method will not read ROM headers.</p>

-<p>IMAGE_NT_HEADERS64, IMAGE_NT_OPTIONAL_HDR32_MAGIC, and IMAGE_NT_OPTIONAL_HDR64_MAGIC appear in the Microsoft Windows SDK header file winnt.h.
-IMAGE_NT_HEADERS64 is the 64-bit equivalent of IMAGE_NT_HEADERS, which is described in the Windows SDK documentation.</p>

-<p>If the image's NT headers are 32-bit, they are automatically converted to 64-bit for consistency.
-To determine if the headers were originally 32-bit, look at the value of <b>Headers.OptionalHeader.Magic</b>.
-If the value is IMAGE_NT_OPTIONAL_HDR32_MAGIC, the NT headers were originally 32-bit; otherwise the value is IMAGE_NT_OPTIONAL_HDR64_MAGIC, indicating the NT headers were originally 64-bit.</p>

-<p>This method will not read ROM headers.</p>